With effect from Friday, October 21, 2022, health control measures for passengers arriving from non-EU / non-Schengen countries were discontinued.

+On arrival at Gran Canaria Airport, there is no longer any need to fill out a health control form or show a QR code.
+Arriving passengers are no longer required to show proof of Covid-vaccination/recovery or a negative test result.
 Health controls for passengers who arrive from the EU or Schengen-countries have been discontinued.
-So currently it is no longer necessary to provide proof of vaccination, proof of recovery or a negative covid-19 test result.
+So, currently, it is no longer necessary to provide proof of vaccination, proof of recovery, or a negative covid-19 test result.

 Is physical distancing required at LPA airport?
-Yes, a minimum distance of 1.5m is required at the airport.
-There are floor markers to guide and assist passengers to keep the 1.5m distance
+This is no longer mandatory.
+There are still floor markers to guide and assist passengers to keep the 1.5m distance if you choose.

 Obviously, Health & Safety when travelling is a paramount concern.
 Both the European Centre for Disease Prevention and Control (ECDC) along with the European Union Aviation Safety Agency (EASA) have been working hard.
 They have produced a document outlining strict protocol to protect the health and safety of all air travellers from Covid-19.

 To practice good hygiene standards of washing hands frequently.
 Keeping your distance, and proper respiratory etiquette.